-Plastic plants can also be scrubbed much harder and tolerate most chemical dips, however, I would avoid bleach solutions as they can sometimes make colors fade.
+Plastic plants can also be scrubbed much harder and tolerate most chemical dips, but I would avoid bleach solutions as they can sometimes make colors fade.

-Quarantining artificial plants is not necessary, and a simple vinegar dip (which I have described in the previous section) is all that will be necessary with some vigorous scrubbing to remove any build-up of dirt and debris.
+Quarantining artificial plants is not necessary, and a simple vinegar dip (which I have described in the previous section) is all that’s necessary, with some vigorous scrubbing to remove any build-up of dirt and debris.

 How To Clean Silk Aquarium Plants

 Silk aquarium plants can be beautifully colored and more delicate than standard plastic artificial plants, so you should be a little more cautious when cleaning them.